-No. There are some doctors on the list who are current members of ILADS, but many of health care professionals listed are either no longer members or never joined for a variety of reasons.
+No. There are doctors on the list who are current members of ILADS, but some of the health care professionals listed are no longer members; some never joined for a variety of reasons.

-Being an ILADS member is not a requirement to being a good Lyme treating health care provider, and an ILADS member, just because he or she is a member, is not always someone you would chose to treat you or your family.
+Being an ILADS member is not a requirement for becoming a good Lyme treating health care provider.
+And an ILADS member, just because he or she is a member, is not always someone you would chose to treat you or your family.

 5. Can I submit the name of my doctor for the list?

-So sorry, no. Only the actual health care provider can submit their name and contact information for consideration and/or asked to have their name removed.
+So sorry, no you can't.
+Only the actual health care provider can submit their name and contact information for consideration and/or ask to have their name removed.
 Information about that process can be found here.

-We certainly encourage more professionals request to be added to the lists, and have added approximately 100 new names since the site recently opened.
-The more choices a patient has will make it easier for those who need help to find it.
+We certainly encourage more professionals to request to be added to the list.
+We have added approximately 100 new names since the site opened.